 Defining the problem

-It takes honesty, and large doses of humility served over a long period to get to the root cause of your pains and struggles.
+It takes honesty and large doses of humility served over a long period to get to the root cause of your pains and struggles.
 For example, you don't cover up your blemishes with thick make-up when you're experiencing a breakout!
 It only makes the problem worse.
 I've seen people who are struggling go out of their way to paint a picture depicting that all is well.
-We all need positivity from time to time, but when things are bad, don't pretend that you've arrived.
+We all need positivity from time to time, but don't pretend that you've arrived when things are bad.
 Healing will leave you vulnerable.
-Healing is not pretty.
-Rest if you must, shut down if you have to, and allow healing to run its course, whatever actions you choose to take.
+Recovery is not pretty.
+Rest if you must, shut down if you have to, and allow detox reaction to run its course, whatever actions you choose to take.
 It might look like a disaster, but deep down, long-lasting changes will be taking place.